nnn911/OVITO_python_modifier_db/README.md

 ## Installation
 To make these modifiers available from the 'Add modification...' dropdown menu the `*.py` files can be copied to `ovito-pro-root-dir/share/ovito/scripts/modifiers/`

+# Modifiers
 ## AddParticle.py
 - Adds a single particle of type `symbol` (integer or string) at position `x`, `y`, `z` to the data collection.

 ## AddParticles.py
 - Adds multiple particles defined by the particle type array `symbol` and the position arrays `x`, `y`, `z` to the data collection.

+## ApplyDefaultParticleTypes.py
+- Reads the species names, e.g. Cu, from the `types` property and applies the corresponding default settings stored in OVITO.
 ## FixParticleIdentifier.py
 - Replaces the current `Particle Identifer` array with a new continuous one, starting at `init_val`.
 This can be necessary after particles were inserted or deleted.